ST Network

 At its simplest, the practice of Sabbath as the weekly cessation of work described in the Bible counts “among the first laws to protect the rights of labourers”[1]—and is a practice that fits with Article 24.
 But the Bible’s concept of Sabbath was much more than a regular day off.

-In his classic study of Sabbath in the modern world, Abraham Joshua Heschel urged that “there are few ideas in the world of thought which contain so much spiritual power as the idea of the Sabbath”.[2]
+In his classic study of Sabbath in the modern world, Abraham Joshua Heschel urged that “there are few ideas in the world of thought which contain so much spiritual power as the idea of the Sabbath.”[2]
 Such is the spiritual power of Sabbath that it also has significant social and economic implications.
 Even if ignored or misunderstood today, Sabbath was a key Jewish contribution to the antecedents of human rights from the ancient world.
 “No ancient society before the Jews had a day of rest.”[3]

 The seventh day

 The practice of Sabbath as described in the Bible—the weekly observance of the seventh day of the week as a day for religious activity, worship, growing relationships and resting from other labours—was a unique innovation among ancient religions and cultures.
-Not only was it a defining religious habit, in the Bible’s understanding, it was a rhythm embedded—and blessed—in the creation of the world and so understood as part of what it means to be be human.
+Not only was it a defining religious habit, in the Bible’s understanding; it was a rhythm embedded—and blessed—in the creation of the world and therefore understood as part of what it means to be be human.

 Remarkably, in the story of Hebrew liberation from slavery, Sabbath was included as one of the Ten Commandments given to them by God (see Exodus 20:8–11) as a foundational ethical imperative and embedded in the legal framework of the fledgling nation (see Exodus 23:12 and Leviticus 25).